econia-labs/econia-v5/doc/architecture-specification.md

    that uses `HI_64` or `0` to indicate an immediate-or-cancel market order.
 1. Orders `SHALL` fill outside of a market account if the market account object address is passed as `0x0`.
-1. Size changes and order cancellations `SHALL` accept the price of the order to cancel for the given user and market account object address.
+1. Order cancellations `SHALL` accept the price of the order to cancel for the given user and market account object address.
+1. Due to low usage of size changes in Econia v4, size changes `SHALL NOT` be supported, in order to simplify the implementation and reduce attack vectors.
+1. Posting `SHALL` abort if at a price that a user already has an open order at.
 1. Posting `SHALL NOT` be permitted outside of a market account.
 1. Restrictions and self match behavior `SHALL NOT` moderate behavior via abort statements, since this approach inhibits ease of indexing.